uca-m1informatique-softeng/M1-S1-7W-vamos/README.md

   - Age 3: green -> red

 ### Ambitious AI
-Selected method : algorithm Monte-Carlo, algorithm genetics, other algorithm\
+Selected method : algorithm Monte-Carlo, algorithm genetics\
 Monte-Carlo and Genetics needs to manipulate AI with her parameters.\
 To facilitate the training phase we add the functionality to pass a turn in the train phase.
 #### Functionality